B-Renz/5StepDesigner/README.md

 **{img}**

 # 3. Style <a name ="style"></a>
-- By this point, you should be exclusively be working in CSS.
+- By this point, you should exclusively be working in CSS.
 Exceptions could be having to place two elements on the same line in order to [close a gap](https://github.com/B-Renz)
 - Ensure that fonts and images are properly sized, text borders and buttons are properly styled
 - Ensure every content that the user is expected to 'click' on has a pointer over the element when hovering over it
 - Ensure that the layout and content are properly sized and moved according to each responsive layout